NutrienRuss/awx/docs/inventory_plugins.md

 An effort was made to keep imports working in the exact same way after the switchover.
 However, the inventory plugins are a fundamental rewrite and many elements of default behavior has changed.
 Because of that, a `compatibility_mode` toggle was added.
+This defaults to True.

-In a data migration, all existing cloud sources are switched over to use `compatibility_mode`.
-New inventory sources will default to having this off.
+Turning off compatibility mode will be more future-proof.

-We recommend that you opt out of compatibility mode because this is more future-proof, and also suggest that you set the `overwrite` flag to help assure stale content is removed.
+Keeping it on, will be more stable and consistent.

 ### Changes with Compatibility Mode Off